-- 6.1 Safe Storage Management.
-The following measures ensure that withdrawals of groundwater from authorized storage accounts within the Basin are safe, sustainable, and will not cause Material Physical Injury or undesirable results. - 6.2 Safe Storage Reserve.
+6.1 Safe Storage Management.
+The following measures ensure that withdrawals of groundwater from authorized storage accounts within the Basin are safe, sustainable, and will not cause Material Physical Injury or undesirable results.

+6.2 Safe Storage Reserve.
 A Safe Storage Reserve is established in the amount of one hundred thirty thousand (130,000) AF.
-This quantity is sufficient to ensure protection against a precipitous drop in water levels, undesirable results, and Material Physical Injury while a Storage Management Plan is developed by the Parties. - (a) The Safe Storage Reserve shall be composed of water in the non-Supplemental Water stored water accounts of members of the Appropriative Pool, apportioned among them in accordance with their relative percentages of their quantity of non-Supplemental held in groundwater storage on July 1, 2015, consistent with the illustration shown in Exhibit "B," attached hereto, which utilizes existing July 1, 2014 information.
-Watermaster will update Exhibit "B" and distribute the final table when the quantities of non-Supplemental water held in groundwater storage on July 1, 2015 become available. - (b) Watermaster shall annually report, in its Assessment Package, the quantity of water in non-Supplemental stored water accounts of the members of the Appropriative Pool.
-In any production year in which Watermaster determines that less than one hundred fifty thousand (150,000) AF exist in non-supplemental stored water accounts, each member of the Appropriative Pool shall maintain a stored water balance in their non-supplemental stored water accounts in an amount equal to or greater than the quantity set forth in Exhibit "B" by the close of that production year. - (i) Watermaster will provide written notice to the Chair of the Appropriative Pool within thirty (30) days of its determination that the cumulative quantity of nonsupplemental stored water is less than one hundred fifty thousand (150,000) AF.
+This quantity is sufficient to ensure protection against a precipitous drop in water levels, undesirable results, and Material Physical Injury while a Storage Management Plan is developed by the Parties.

+- (a) The Safe Storage Reserve shall be composed of water in the non-Supplemental Water stored water accounts of members of the Appropriative Pool, apportioned among them in accordance with their relative percentages of their quantity of non-Supplemental Water held in groundwater storage on July 1, 2015, consistent with the illustration shown in Exhibit "C," attached hereto, which utilizes existing July 1, 2014 Watermaster will update Exhibit "C" and information. distribute the final table when the quantities of non-Supplemental water held in groundwater storage on July 1, 2015 become available.
+For the avoidance of doubt, the Safe Storage Reserve shall not include water in the non-Supplemental Water stored water accounts of members of the Non-Agricultural Pool. - (b) Watermaster shall annually report, in its Assessment Package, the quantity of water in non-Supplemental stored water accounts of the members of the Appropriative Pool.
+In any production year in which Watermaster determines that less than one hundred fifty thousand (150,000) AF exist in non-supplemental stored water accounts, each member of the Appropriative Pool shall maintain a stored water balance in their non-supplemental stored water accounts in an amount equal to or greater than the quantity set forth in Exhibit "C" by the close of that production year.

+Watermaster will provide written notice to the Chair of the Appropriative Pool within thirty (30) days of its determination that the cumulative quantity of nonsupplemental stored water is less than one hundred fifty thousand (150,000) AF.

-(ii) Members of the Appropriative Pool shall not be restricted in their transactions (withdrawals and transfers to and from storage) unless and until Watermaster has provided notice of its determination that the cumulative quantity of non-supplemental stored water is less than one hundred fifty thousand (150,000) AF.
-Thereafter, and until quantities of non-supplemental stored water again exceed 150,000 AF, withdrawals from non-supplemental storage shall be subject to the provisions of Paragraph 6.1(c) below.
+Members of the Appropriative Pool shall not be restricted in their transactions (withdrawals and transfers to and from storage) unless and until Watermaster has provided notice of its determination that the cumulative quantity of non-supplemental stored water is less than one hundred fifty thousand (150,000) AF.
+Thereafter, and until quantities of nonsupplemental stored water again exceed 150,000 AF, withdrawals from non-supplemental storage shall be subject to the provisions of Paragraph 6.1(c) below.